THE PHILIPPINES

 Typical costs involved in applying for a Philippine driving license as a foreigner

-Driving License Costs for Foreigners in the Philippines
+Driving License Costs in the Philippines

 Item Estimated Cost (₱) Notes

-Theoretical Driving Course ₱1,000 – ₱3,000 Required for student permit applicants
+Theoretical Driving Course (TDC) ₱1,000 – ₱3,500 Required for student permit applicants; cost depends on driving school.

-Student Permit ₱317.63 Valid for one year
+Student Permit ₱317.63 Official LTO fee; typically valid for one year.

 Useful Links